trijal2004/Noora_Health_handwriting_recognition/README.md

 ## Project Overview:

-This repositary is for Handwriting recognition of what nurses enter and pulling the text out digitally.
+This repository is for Handwriting recognition of what nurses enter and pulling the text out digitally.

 We experimented using various **processors** available in Document AI on google cloud platform.